Ganpat Patel: Personal life

-His wife, Manju Patel, is a social worker and philanthropic.
-She runs a sainik school for girls on her name Smt M.G.
-Patel Sainik School for Girls in North Gujarat, India and making sure that 400+ girls get their schooling education every year through this military school.
+His wife, Majnu Patel, is a social worker and philanthropic.
+She runs a sainik school for girls in her name "Smt M.G.
+Patel Sainik School for Girls" in North Gujarat, India and making sure that 400+ girls get their schooling education every year through this military school.
 She does philanthropic work with the help of her husband Ganpat Patel and her family.

 Supported by his wife Smt Manjuben and motivated by his three daughters, Rita, Anita and Asha as well as his seven grandchildren, Patel has started a “सेवा यज्ञ” social upliftment through education and established various institutions in India which can impart quality learning to Indian students.